Outsourced IT Support Services in Los Angeles

 The four primary outsourced IT support models are fully managed IT, co-managed IT, break-fix support, and project-based outsourcing.
 Each serves different business needs depending on company size, existing IT capabilities, and budget.

-Service Model | How It Works | Best For | Typical Cost |
+Service Model How It Works Best For Typical Cost

-| Fully Managed IT | The MSP serves as your complete IT department, handling all technology operations, support, security, and strategy. | Companies with 10–500 employees and no internal IT staff. | $100–$250 per user/month |
+Fully Managed IT The MSP serves as your complete IT department, handling all technology operations, support, security, and strategy.
+Companies with 10–500 employees and no internal IT staff. $100–$250 per user/month

-| Co-Managed IT | The MSP supplements your existing internal IT team, filling gaps in expertise, capacity, or after-hours coverage. | Mid-sized organizations with 1–5 internal IT staff needing specialized support. | $50–$150 per user/month |
+Co-Managed IT The MSP supplements your existing internal IT team, filling gaps in expertise, capacity, or after-hours coverage.
+Mid-sized organizations with 1–5 internal IT staff needing specialized support. $50–$150 per user/month

-| Break-Fix | You call a technician only when something breaks.
-No ongoing monitoring or proactive maintenance. | Very small businesses under 10 employees with simple IT environments. | $150–$300 per hour |
+Break-Fix You call a technician only when something breaks.
+No ongoing monitoring or proactive maintenance.
+Very small businesses under 10 employees with simple IT environments. $150–$300 per hour

-| Project-Based | Outsourcing specific IT projects such as cloud migrations, office relocations, or compliance audits. | Businesses with competent internal IT needing specialized expertise for a defined initiative. | Varies by project scope |
+Project-Based Outsourcing specific IT projects such as cloud migrations, office relocations, or compliance audits.
+Businesses with competent internal IT needing specialized expertise for a defined initiative.
+Varies by project scope

 Fully Managed IT: The Most Comprehensive Model

-Under this arrangement, the MSP assumes complete responsibility for the company’s technology environment.
-The MSP provides 24/7 monitoring, help desk support, cybersecurity, data backup, patch management, vendor coordination, and strategic IT planning — all for a predictable monthly fee calculated on a per-user or per-device basis.
+Fully managed IT is the most widely adopted outsourcing model for small and mid-sized businesses.
+Under this arrangement, the MSP assumes complete responsibility for the company’s technology environment — providing 24/7 monitoring, help desk support, cybersecurity, data backup, patch management, vendor coordination, and strategic IT planning for a predictable monthly fee.

-This model works best when a business either has no internal IT staff or wants to redirect its existing IT personnel to higher-value projects while offloading routine operations to the MSP.
+This model works best when a business either has no internal IT staff or wants to redirect existing IT personnel to higher-value projects while offloading routine operations to the MSP.
+The key advantage is comprehensive coverage with predictable costs.

 Co-managed IT has emerged as one of the fastest-growing service models in the MSP industry.
 It is designed for organizations that already have internal IT personnel but recognize gaps in their team’s expertise, bandwidth, or availability.

-The MSP does not replace the internal team; instead, it extends the team’s capabilities in specific areas.
 For a comprehensive look at this model, read our guide on what you need to know about co-managed IT services.

+The MSP does not replace the internal team — it extends the team’s capabilities in specific areas.
+Common co-managed IT arrangements include:

-Common co-managed IT arrangements include outsourcing cybersecurity monitoring and incident response to the MSP while the internal team handles day-to-day user support, or having the internal team manage on-site hardware while the MSP manages cloud infrastructure, backups, and compliance.
+• Having the internal team manage on-site hardware while the MSP manages cloud infrastructure, backups, and compliance

 This model gives businesses the best of both worlds: internal control over daily operations combined with access to specialized expertise that would be prohibitively expensive to hire in-house.
+For Los Angeles businesses with 1–5 internal IT staff, co-managed IT is frequently the most cost-effective path to enterprise-grade security and compliance coverage.

 Why Break-Fix Is Declining

+The break-fix model was the standard IT support arrangement for decades, but it has fallen out of favor for businesses of any significant size.
 The fundamental problem is that break-fix is reactive — the provider has no financial incentive to prevent problems because they get paid when things go wrong.
 This creates a misalignment of interests between the provider and the business.

+Managed IT services reverse this dynamic.
 Because the MSP is paid a flat monthly fee regardless of how many issues arise, they are financially motivated to keep systems running smoothly and prevent problems before they occur.
+This proactive approach results in significantly less downtime, faster issue resolution, and more predictable costs.

 How Much Do Outsourced IT Support Services Cost?

 Outsourced IT support typically costs between $100 and $250 per user per month for fully managed services, $50 to $150 per user per month for co-managed IT, and $150 to $300 per hour for break-fix on-demand support.
-Most MSPs use flat-rate monthly pricing for predictable budgeting.
+For a 50-person Los Angeles company, fully managed outsourced IT runs $5,000–$12,500 per month — compared to $150,000–$270,000 annually for an equivalent in-house team.

 The total cost of outsourced IT depends on several variables: the number of users and devices, the scope of services included, the complexity of the IT environment, and any industry-specific compliance requirements.